There is a subtle but very important difference between naming something and explaining something.

 How to play

-- Split into 2 teams of 2.
-Each team takes turns to play
+- Each team takes turns to play

 - Each correctly guessed card is worth 1 point